rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 * algorithms without a key
 * algorithms based on a symmetric hidden key
-* algorithms based on an asymetric public/private key
+* algorithms based on an asymmetric public/private key

 The "security" of the encryption technique without a key comes from the idea